You might've heard of such concept in software development as "Tech Stack." Do you know what is it and how does it relate to your project?

 Process-wise, this means there must be an airtight collaboration between the client and the team (or project manager, depending on the scope of the project).
 It takes a fine look at the portfolio, hours upon hours of conversation and plain sober realization of one's capabilities to determine the best fitting configuration.

 If anything, performance is something of a holy grail in the development process.
-It is something to be desired, something to strive for, something that is constantly eluding the hold.
-It is also the thing that really matters in the end.
+It is something to be desired, something to strive for, something that is continually eluding the hold.
+It is also the thing that matters in the end.

 The influence of the performance stats comes from two sources.
 One from the business requirement, the other is what the technology is capable of in the situation.

-The thing is — the product might be really useful concept-wise, it might be oriented at the right audience, it even might look as Richard Branson, but if it is barely operating and crawls instead flying — what was the reason for all that?
+The thing is — the product might be beneficial concept-wise, it might be oriented at the right audience, it even might look like Richard Branson, but if it is barely operating and crawls instead flying — what was the reason for all that?

 The importance of maintaining strict performance requirements is especially visible in the process of Ad Tech Stack definition.
 Since the whole operation must react to thousands of events at millisecond speed - it makes sense to pick the most reliable option.

 Performance is something of a voice of reason in the whole process of defining of the tech stack.
-If it ain’t work — move on to another option that will show better results.
-Usually, it takes a bit of comparison in order to determine the best fit.
+If it isn't working, move on to another option that will show better results.
+Usually, it takes a bit of comparison to determine the best fit.